 Before that, Navy, Army and Air Force ‘wireless’ units and intercept stations operated independently, conducting mainly radio intercept and direction-finding activities.
 While they achieved many successes, there was no central coordination.

-After the war, as the wartime signals intelligence units were wound down, government approval for a new peacetime signals intelligence organisation was given on 23 July 1946.
-The new Defence Signals Bureau opened at Albert Park Barracks, Melbourne, on 12 November 1947.
+After the war, as the wartime signals intelligence units were wound down, government approval-in-principle for a new peacetime signals intelligence organisation was given on 23 July 1946.
+The new Defence Signals Bureau was established in Melbourne on 1 April 1947.
 Its role was to exploit foreign communications and be responsible for communications security in the armed services and government departments.

 The bureau was renamed Defence Signals Branch in October 1949, a title it retained until January 1964, when it became the Defence Signals Division.